-We typically associate work-related injuries with more hazardous types of jobs – a construction worker, firefighter, police officer, factory worker, for example.
-And while having a job in a more “hazardous” industry increases your chances of getting hurt on the job, the truth is that sustaining a work-related injury can happen to any one of us, on any type of a job or work site, even if you’re in transit.
+We typically associate work-related injuries with more hazardous types of jobs.
+Like a construction worker, firefighter, police officer, factory worker, for example.
+And while having a job in a more “hazardous” industry increases your chances of something hurting you on the job, the truth is that sustaining a work-related injury can happen to any one of us, on any type of a job or work site, even if you’re in transit.

 Think about this – you may spend hours on the job sitting at a computer and hunched over the keyboard.
-This simple daily activity can result in neck sprains or carpel tunnel syndrome.
-Or you may be a delivery worker, constantly getting in and out of a truck that can lead to strained muscles or sprains in your leg/ankle joints.
+As a result, this simple daily activity can result in neck sprains or carpel tunnel syndrome.
+Or you may be a delivery worker, constantly getting in and out of a truck that therefore lead to strained muscles or sprains in your leg/ankle joints.
 We do our jobs like clockwork or on autopilot, not even realizing the potential damage we’re doing to our bodies.

 What is a Work-Related Injury?